 - Cost of supervision, such as manager, etc.

 With adequate analysis combined with industry experience, organizations like Darwinbox can be great partners to work with.
-If human resource performance is your goal, they are the go-to solution provided.
+With darwinbox, leverage your performance management system and empower your workforce to achieve your organizational goals.